Explaining the Windows Insider Program channels for Windows 11 betas

 Microsoft launched the Windows Insider Program on October 1st, 2014, after it had announced Windows 10 the day before.
 Back then, Windows 10 Insider Previews were called Windows 10 Technical Previews.
 We only had two rings — Fast and Slow; Release Preview was added later on, partly as a way for Windows Phone users to get the Windows 10 Mobile RTM build, with the official update rolling out months later.

 A lot has changed in the Windows Insider Program.
 It’s no surprise, as it’s been almost seven years.
 The rings are now channels, and they’re no longer named in a way that corresponds to the cadence of new releases.

 Now that Windows 11 has been announced and is in testing with Insiders, you might be new.
 Here’s an overview of how the Windows Insider Program works in 2021.

 Windows Insider Program Dev channel – get Windows 11 prerelease builds

 The Dev channel is what used to be known as the Fast ring.
-This is what you sign up for if you want to live on the edge.
+It’s what you sign up for if you want to live on the edge.
 Also, you’re signing away any right to complain about what’s happening.
 And remember, anything can happen.